-A professional can be called to fix it but is likely not worth the effort since the cost is usually more than replacing the entire unit with a new more efficient model.
+A professional can be called to fix it, but it is likely not worth the effort since the cost is usually more than replacing the entire unit with a new, more efficient model.

 There are many affordable options even quiet units if a new unit is needed.